strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.3.6 GetIngestionJob {#get-ingestion-job}

-The `GetIngestionJob` activity allows you to retrieve information about a ingestion job, in which the contents of the data source S3 bucket is preprocessed and synced with the vector database of the knowledge base.
+The `GetIngestionJob` activity allows you to retrieve information about an ingestion job such as for example the status of the job or statistics about scanned documents.
+As synchronization happens in an asynchronous manner, this action allows you to verify the current status of a previous data ingestion into the knowledge base.
+The knowledge base will only contain the data from the ingestion job after synchronization has been completed.
 It requires `ENUM_Region`, `Credentials` and `GetIngestionJobRequest` as input parameters.

 To use this activity, you must set up a knowledge base in your Amazon Bedrock Environment.
 For more information, see [Knowledge Base](#knowledge-base).